DEV Community

 Enter fullscreen mode Exit fullscreen mode

-** can unpack a dictionary as shown below:
+A dictionary can be iterated with a for statement as shown below:

 Enter fullscreen mode Exit fullscreen mode